irahorecka/python-natlparks/README.rst

     parks.places(limit=10, start=1)

-Topics: Topics are the primary categories of topics interpreted by national parks.
+**Topics**: Topics are the primary categories of topics interpreted by national parks.

 .. code:: python